New-AzManagementGroup

 Wrapping Up

-In this Azure PowerShell article, we will discuss the syntax, usage of the New-AzManagementGroup PowerShell command with examples.
+This Azure PowerShell article will discuss the syntax and usage of the New-AzManagementGroup PowerShell command with examples.
 Thanks for reading this article !!!